What’s the Problem?

 - We check if T is an object.

-- If the key’s value is another object, we add the key, a dot, and all the keys inside it.
+- If the key’s value is another object, we combine the key with its nested keys

 Now let’s use it: